This is a retired product.

 A nice introduction to the concepts behind REST can be found here.

-The there are two REST end points recognized by the Yún are:
+The three REST end points recognized by the Yún are:

 The "/arduino" directory doesn't have anything pre-configured.
 Anything added to the URL after the end point is passed from the webserver to the sketch on the 32U4.
 You can define your APIs inside the sketch.
 See the Bridge example to see how this is done to access the pins on the board.